Salty and Roselle: Roselle

 Roselle (March 12, 1998 – June 26, 2011) was born in San Rafael, California, on March 12, 1998, at the Guide Dogs for the Blind.
 She was moved to Santa Barbara, California, to be raised by Kay and Ted Stern.
 After this she was returned to Guide Dogs for the Blind so that she could be trained as a guide dog.
 Roselle and her owner, Michael Hingson, first met on November 22, 1999.
 She was Hingson's fifth guide dog.

 Roselle was asleep under her owner's desk on the 78th floor in Tower 1 of the World Trade Center when the attack commenced.
-She was awakened by the plane impacting some fifteen floors above them.
+She was awakened by American Airlines Flight 11 impacting some fifteen floors above them.
 Roselle calmly helped Hingson to stairwell B, despite the smoke, confusion and noise surrounding her.

 She led her owner and 30 other people down 1,463 steps out of the tower.
-After descending over half the distance, they passed the firemen who were heading up, whom Roselle stopped to greet.
+After descending over half the distance, they passed the firemen who were heading up.
 The descent took just over an hour.
 Just after they exited the tower, Tower 2 collapsed, sending debris flying.
 Hingson later said, "While everyone ran in panic, Roselle remained totally focused on her job, while debris fell around us, and even hit us, Roselle stayed calm."
 Once clear, Roselle led her owner to the safety of a subway station, where they helped a woman who had been blinded by falling debris.
-Once they arrived home, Roselle immediately began playing with her retired guide dog predecessor, Linnie, as if nothing important had happened.

 After the attacks, Hingson changed careers from a computer salesman to working for the Guide Dogs for the Blind as Public Affairs Director.
 Hingson and Roselle appeared on numerous television shows including Larry King Live, the CBS Morning Show and Regis and Kelly.
 They also appeared on a float during the 2002 Rose Parade in Pasadena, CA.

 In 2004, Roselle was diagnosed with immune-mediated thrombocytopenia, but medications were able to control the condition.
 In March 2007 she retired from guiding after it was discovered that the medication was beginning to damage her kidneys.
 She continued to live with Hingson, who was assigned a new guide dog, Africa.
 On June 24, 2011, Hingson suspected that something was wrong with Roselle and took her to her local vet, who diagnosed her with a stomach ulcer.
 Roselle died two days later on June 26, at 8:52 pm.
-In her memory, Hingson wrote a book of their 9/11 experience entitled Thunder Dog: The True Story of a Blind Man, His Guide Dog, and the Triumph of Trust at Ground Zero and set up Roselle's Dream Foundation, a 501c3 charitable foundation to raise money to help vision-impaired people engage more fully in everyday life.
+In her memory, Hingson and Susy Flory wrote a book of his 9/11 experience entitled Thunder Dog: The True Story of a Blind Man, His Guide Dog, and the Triumph of Trust at Ground Zero which became a New York Times Bestseller.
+Michael and Karen Hingson subsequently set up Roselle's Dream Foundation, a 501(c)(3) charitable foundation to raise money to help blind people engage more fully in everyday life.

 In 2020, the podcast This is Love spoke with Michael Hingson about his life with Roselle and their 9/11 experience.